mlr77/mlr77.github.io/essays/latecode.md

 This is, in fact, a step in my process, as avoiding distractions is nearly impossible.
 Another piece of advice offered in class was to put our cell phones and other social media devices away, so we are not distracted by them.
 Done.
 However, I still have about 20 web pages open, including LinkedIn, Techhui, YouTube, JSFiddle, etc., and of course my Slack app continues to notify me of any new messages.
 I am glad to discover the source of that clicking noise finally.

-As a master procrastinator, (yes, it almost rhymes and no... just no), I chose to get distracted for a few minutes and then press on.
+As a master procrastinator, (yes, it almost rhymes), I chose to get distracted for a few minutes and then press on.
 My "few minutes" turned out to be spent on wondering whether or not I should close all my web browser windows and shut down Slack.
 I decided against it because I may forget which sites were open and it will take more time to load them again.

 ### Step 3.
 Take a break.